Skip to content

 • A clickable prototype.
 We ship code, not Figma.

-• A “phase one” that hides scope to lower the quote.
-We commit at discovery and protect scope.
+• A "phase one" that hides scope to look cheaper later.
+We agree scope at discovery and protect it.

 • A throwaway.
 The MVP is the foundation of v1 — your future team can extend it, not bury it.